solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

     //...

+    /// Instruction to append a note to the Merkle tree.
+    ///
+    /// # Arguments
+    /// * `ctx` - The context containing accounts needed for this transaction.
+    /// * `note` - The note message to append as a leaf node in the Merkle tree.
+    ///
+    /// # Returns
-    // Instruction for appending a note to a tree. pub fn append_note(ctx: Context<NoteAccounts>, note: String) -> Result<()> {
+    /// * `Result<()>` - Returns a success or error result. pub fn append_note(ctx: Context<NoteAccounts>, note: String) -> Result<()> {
-        // Hash the "note message" which will be stored as leaf node in the Merkle tree let leaf_node =
+        // Step 1: Hash the note message to create a leaf node for the Merkle tree let leaf_node = keccak::hashv(&[note.as_bytes(), ctx.accounts.owner.key().as_ref()]).to_bytes();

-            keccak::hashv(&[note.as_bytes(), ctx.accounts.owner.key().as_ref()]).to_bytes();
-        // Create a new "note log" using the leaf node hash and note. let note_log = NoteLog::new(leaf_node.clone(), ctx.accounts.owner.key().clone(), note);
+        // Step 2: Create a new NoteLog instance containing the leaf node, owner, and note let note_log = NoteLog::new(leaf_node.clone(), ctx.accounts.owner.key().clone(), note);

-        // Log the "note log" data using noop program wrap_application_data_v1(note_log.try_to_vec()?, &ctx.accounts.log_wrapper)?;
+        // Step 3: Log the NoteLog data using the Noop program wrap_application_data_v1(note_log.try_to_vec()?, &ctx.accounts.log_wrapper)?;

-        // Get the address for the Merkle tree account let merkle_tree = ctx.accounts.merkle_tree.key();
+        // Step 4: Get the Merkle tree account key (address) let merkle_tree = ctx.accounts.merkle_tree.key();

-        // Define the seeds for pda signing let signer_seeds: &[&[&[u8]]] = &[&[
+        // Step 5: The seeds for PDAs signing let signers_seeds: &[&[&[u8]]] = &[&[
-            merkle_tree.as_ref(), // The address of the Merkle tree account as a seed &[*ctx.bumps.get("tree_authority").unwrap()], // The bump seed for the pda ]];
+            merkle_tree.as_ref(), // The address of the Merkle tree account as a seed &[*ctx.bumps.get("tree_authority").unwrap()], // The bump seed for the PDA ]];

-        // Create a new cpi context and append the leaf node to the Merkle tree. let cpi_ctx = CpiContext::new_with_signer(
+        // Step 6: Create a CPI (Cross-Program Invocation) context to modify the Merkle tree let cpi_ctx = CpiContext::new_with_signer(
-            ctx.accounts.compression_program.to_account_info(), // The spl account compression program Modify {
+            ctx.accounts.compression_program.to_account_info(), // SPL Account Compression program
+            Modify {
-                authority: ctx.accounts.tree_authority.to_account_info(), // The authority for the Merkle tree, using a PDA
+                authority: ctx.accounts.tree_authority.to_account_info(), // The PDA authority for the
-                merkle_tree: ctx.accounts.merkle_tree.to_account_info(), // The Merkle tree account to be modified
+                merkle_tree: ctx.accounts.merkle_tree.to_account_info(),  // The Merkle tree account to modify
-                noop: ctx.accounts.log_wrapper.to_account_info(), // The noop program to log data },
+                noop: ctx.accounts.log_wrapper.to_account_info(),        // The Noop program for logging data },
-            signer_seeds, // The seeds for pda signing );
+            signers_seeds, // Seeds for PDAs with that will sign the transaction );

-        // CPI to append the leaf node to the Merkle tree append(cpi_ctx, leaf_node)?;
+        // Step 7: Append the leaf node to the Merkle tree using CPI append(cpi_ctx, leaf_node)?;

         Ok(())
     }